1487quantum/encodethat/README.md

-# encodethat
+# Encode that!
-A simple python game that test your morse code abilities
+A simple game that test your morse code abilities via Python3 and Kivy GUI.